GandalfTea/GO-Python/README.md

 ### About : <a name="about"></a>
 Project for U30838 Programming Fundamentals.
 Python GO Game with PySimpleGUI.
 In the future, play against NN.

+&nbsp;

 #### Highlights :
  * Play a 2 player game of GO on a modern GUI.
+ * Quick tutorial at the beginning of the game.
  * Save all moves of played game in external file.

 &nbsp;